valory-xyz/open-autonomy/docs/get_started.md

 <figure markdown>
 ![](./images/hello_world_agent_internal.svg)
-<figcaption>Main components of an agent that play a role in an {{agent_service}}</figcaption>
+<figcaption>Main components of an agent that play a role in an {{agent_service}}.
+Red arrows indicate a high-level flow of messages when the agent is in the SelectKeeper state.</figcaption>
 </figure>

 ## Further Reading

-Remaining: ABCI interface, PeriodState Build the helloworld example.
+While this walktrhough to a simple Hello World example gives a bird's eye view of the main elements that play a role in an {{agent_service}} and inside an agent, there are a few more elements in the {{valory_stack}} that facilitate building complex applications and interact with real blockchains and other networks.
+We refer the reader to the more advanced sections where we explore in detail the stack.